Code-Institute-Submissions/PeterQ93-quiz_JanREsub/README.md

 - Above the questions it tells you which question your on out of 10 and as you progress through the questions there is a loader bar to let you know how far you have gone.
 - To the right of the question your on is the score the user has.
 - The user will get 10 points for every question they get right.
+- Everytime you select a question you will get a sweet alert which will tell you if you got the question right or wrong.

 ## **Highscores**